pawarpranali/Data-Professional-Survey-Breakdown/README.md

-This holds all the files and code of the portofolio projects that I have created using tools such as Power BI, SQL, Python Programming
+This repository holds all the files and code of the portofolio projects that I have created using tools such as Power BI, SQL, Python Programming